What about James 2?

 Just because a man says he believes in God does not mean he is saved from hell, for the devils also believe and tremble.
 If a man wants to be saved from hell, then he must put his faith in the Lord Jesus Christ; and then at that moment, that man is saved ‘THROUGH’ faith!
 And that faith WILL PRODUCE FRUIT!

 James 2:20 But wilt thou know, O vain man, that faith without works is dead?

 Again, this verse is clear.
-He is talking to the “vain man”.
+He is talking to the ‘vain man’.
 The man is vain because he is empty.
 He does not have the Holy Spirit.
 He does not have any faith.
 He is a liar.
-You can say you have faith all you want but your faith is dead if you do not have works.
-You are vain!
-You are empty!
+He can say he has faith all he wants to but his faith is dead if he does not have works.
+He is vain!
+He is empty!
+He is all talk!